Defined Contribution Fund

 - Offer a diversified mix of investment options that span the risk-return spectrum and give members the opportunity to diversify their accounts.

-- Offer members and beneficiaries meaningful, independent control over their accounts.
+- Offer members and beneficiaries independent control over their accounts.

-Member-Directed Plan participants direct the investment of their member and employer contributions into the sixteen professionally managed investment options.
-Combined Plan participants direct the investment of their member contributions.
+Member-Directed Plan participants direct the investment of both their member and employer contributions into the sixteen professionally managed investment options.
+Combined Plan participants only direct the investment of their member contributions.

 A primary goal in structuring the investment options and selecting the investment managers is to obtain low, institutional pricing on investment management services.
 In order to achieve this goal, the preferred vehicle type is one that has the lowest cost, whereby daily unit values for the Defined Contribution Fund are calculated by the custodian (or its designee) and reported daily to the record keeper.

 It is the responsibility of the OPERS Board of Trustees to provide a range of distinct investment options that allow members the opportunity to achieve risk and return strategies that meet their objectives.
 It is the Board’s intention to provide a sufficient number of investment options to meet the needs of members.
 The Board shall reasonably limit the number of investment options to minimize member confusion and to avoid excessive administrative costs.